 - Filter in B2B Marketing Analytics.

-- Manually: Edit the prospect or asset record.
+- Manually: By editing the prospect or asset record.

 - Automation: The Apply Tag action is available on automation rules, segmentation rules, and Engagement Studio actions.
 Note: You can only tag prospects using automation.